beto-gt/AWS-Instance/README.md

-# Two tear insfrastructure with modules
+# AWS instance with modules
 Two Tear infrastructure with Terraform modules